hadrienj/StaircaseJS/readme.md

 ### `changeActive()`

 Reset the `sameStairCount` to 0.
-Randomly choose another staircase to use (the last active staircase can't be choose again).
+Randomly choose another staircase to use (the last active staircase can't be choosen again).

 ### `getActive()`